chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 > **DOCKS, LAKE, TAIL**

 - One of the Fang soldiers notes that
  1. Raya can now escape anywhere, they won't keep up with the boat
-	2. they'll likely go to Talon next for the next Gem piece
+ 2. they'll likely go to Talon next for the next Gem shard
 - Namaari commands not to pursue;
 	- Talon is strong and dangerous territory, we'll intercept after
-	- She chooses one of her elite soldiers to follow and spy on Raya #payme
+	- She chooses one of her elite soldiers to prepare to follow and spy on Raya
-	- not to interfere.
-Just collect info
+		- not to interfere. just collect info
 - Namaari needs to head back to Fang to talk with her mother, Chief Virana
 	- she needs to know what Raya is really trying to do
 	- (Namaari doesn't actually understand the scroll she showed when she was younger)

 > **FADE TO:**

-### Settling into the Shrimporium
+### Settling into the Steamboat

 #### Raya's trauma

-> **SHRIMPORIUM SHIP, LAKE, TAIL**
+> **STEAMBOAT, LAKE, TAIL**

 - Raya looks out: Namaari's squad retreats behind a mountain
 - Raya peeks at Boun: his hands works fast with a chopping knife, slicing up the prawns and vegetables quite expertly